-By Jo Jeffries.
-Last updated 10th August 2022.
-Welcome to this guide to barbed wire injury claims.
-In it, we explain how a barbed wire cut tetanus claim could occur, and answer questions about razor wire fence injuries, such as ‘is barbed wire legal in the UK?’ and “What else can you use instead of razor wire for a fence?”.
-If you suffered an injury on barbed wire fence or razor wire you could seek compensation from a negligent party.
-For more information about a broken barbed wire personal injury claim, our barb wire cut and razor wire cut guide provides essential reading on compensation payouts for barbed wire/razor wire injuries.
-Whether you were cut by barbed wire on a farm, or in another public place, this could be a useful guide for you.
+By Jo Anderson.
+Last Updated 31st October 2023.
+Welcome to this guide to barbed wire injury claims, explaining ‘Is razor wire illegal in the UK?’.
+Here, we explain how a barbed wire cut tetanus claim could occur.
+Plus, we answer questions about razor wire fence injuries.
+These include ‘is barbed wire legal in the UK?’
+Plus, “What else can you use instead of razor wire for a fence?”.
+If you suffer an injury on a barbed wire fence or razor wire fencing, UK law says you could seek compensation from a negligent party.
+For a broken barbed wire personal injury claim, our barb wire cut and razor wire cut guide provides reading on compensation payouts for barbed wire/razor wires injuries.
+Whether you were cut by barbed wire on a farm, or are cut by razor wires on a fence in another public place, this could be a useful guide.

 To find out how we can assist you in making a razor wire personal injury claim, please get in touch with one of our advisers on 0800 073 8801 today.

 - Can I Claim For A Razor Or Barbed Wire Injury?

 - How Do I Make A Barbed Wire / Razor Wire Personal Injury Claim